How to Get Your Bike to Bali

 If you are renting a bike in Bali you can still use these folks

 but you won't need an entire mini van!
-You can request a regular car for about $20.
+You can request a regular car.
 Your rental bike will be waiting at our first hotel for you.

 Note that on their website Suntransfers quotes prices in Euros (!!!) but the prices we've listed here are pretty close to the correct price in dollars.

 You can go to the official taxi counter inside the airport.
-The fare will be about $25 total (not per person).
+The fare will be about $25 total per vehicle (NOT per person).

 Taxi drivers are usually not tipped in Bali, but it's nice to give them about 30,000 Indonesian rupiah extra.
 (That's roughly $2!
-Complete information on the local currency can be found .)
+Complete information on the local currency can be found here.)

 Putting Your Bike Back Together.